Tax Deduction vs Tax Credit: What’s the Difference?

 ● Medical and dental expenses (when expenses exceed 7.5% of adjusted gross income)

-If you have any questions about how tax credits and tax deductions affect your tax situation, feel free to reach out to a tax professional at ATBS by calling 866-920-2827.
+If you have any questions about how tax credits and tax deductions affect your tax situation, feel free to reach out to ATBS by calling 866-920-2827.